Actual Photo of Boracay Island

 Strong Remittance Inflows

 The Philippines belongs to the biggest destination of remittance flows.
 Remittances from more than 10 million overseas Filipino workers are the second largest source of foreign exchange for the Philippines, next to the earnings of the business process outsourcing sector.
-Cash remittances from overseas Filipinos reached USD26 Billion from January to November 2018, up by 3.1% from the same period last year.
+Cash remittances from overseas Filipinos reached USD 2.6 Billion for January 2020, up by 6.6% from the same month last year.

 The Philippines is located right in the heart of Asia – today the fastest growing region.
 It is located within four hours flying time from major capitals of the region.
 Sited at the crossroads of the eastern and western business, it is a critical entry point to over 500 million people in the Association of Southeast Asian Nations (ASEAN) market and a gateway of international shipping and air lanes suited for European and American businesses.